Bill Twomey Sr.: Family

 The son of Michael Twomey and Annie Twomey, née Carey, William Patrick Twomey was born in Heidelberg, Victoria on 14 May 1899.

 He married Rose Ellen Lovett (1893-1984) in 1926.

 He died in Balwyn, Victoria on 25 March 1977.

 Three of his four sons Mick, Pat, and Bill, and his grandson, David Twomey – the son of his fourth son, Peter – all played league football with Collingwood.

 Football

 Twomey possessed exceptional pace and was thus used mainly as a wingman although he also played occasionally as a centreman and half back.
 In five seasons with Collingwood he played 54 games, including their 1919 premiership as well as in three losing grand finals.
 He represented Victoria in an interstate match against South Australia in 1921.

-After leaving Collingwood at the end of the 1922 season to concentrate on an athletics career, Twomey had success as a sprinter winning the 1924 Stawell Gift.
-He later turned to football, joining Hawthorn in 1933 as captain-coach.
-Hawthorn finished in 11th position for both of his seasons in charge, the latter in a non-playing capacity although he did appear in one match that year.
+After leaving Collingwood at the end of the 1921 season, Twomey was captain-coach of Stawell in the Wimmera Football League from 1922 to 1924 and was then able to concentrate on an athletics career after being runner up in the 1919 Stawell Gift.

+Remarkably, after Stawell's 1922 Wimmera Football League season had finished, Twomey and his Stawell teammate, Clyde Smith returned to Collingwood in late August for round 15, and Twomey played the last four games and two finals, including Collingwood's losing 1922 VFL grand final side.

+In December 1924, Twomey accepted an offer from Ararat to be there captain-coach for 1925.
+Twomey later withdrew form the Ararat position to stay and play at Stawell, but the Ballarat Football League initially disqualified him for 12 months.
+In May 1925, Twomey's Appeal was dismissed by the VFL Appeals Board.
+Then in June 1925, Twomey's 12 months sentence was rescinded and he played out the season with Stawell, including their Wimmera Football League premiership.

+In 1926, Twomey was appointed as captain-coach of South Ballarat and they won the premiership.
+In 1927, Twomey missed quite of few matches due to a knee injury, with South Ballarat losing the 1927 first semi final to Maryborough.
+Twomey was reappointed as South Ballarat's captain-coach in January 1928, but on the eve of the start of the season, Twomey resigned and was cleared to Stawell as a player.